bcgov/ols-geocoder/physical-address-conceptual-model.md

 ### How site location is defined

-A site can be represented spatially by two locations: a sitePoint and an accessPoint.
-A sitePoint should be chosen so that it guides people in and out of the site.
+A site can be represented spatially by two locations: a site point and an access point.
+A site point should be chosen so that it guides people in and out of the site.
 In the case of a house or building, a point on its rooftop just above an entrance or exit would be ideal.
 If there are no structures on the site, a location known to be within the site's parcel (e.g., a parcel centroid) will do.
-An accessPoint is the point at which the site's driveway or walkway hits the road.
-An accessPoint should be used to represent the location of a site when you are routing to or from the site.
+An access point is the point at which the site's driveway or walkway hits the road.
+An access point should be used to represent the location of a site when you are routing to or from the site.

-A subSite like a unit within a building or a townhouse within a complex can have its own sitePoint and accessPoint.
+A subSite like a unit within a building or a townhouse within a complex can have its own site point and access point.
 If not specified, a subsite inherits its locations from its superSite.
-For example, if the location of individual units within a building are not known, it is sufficient to define the sitePoint and accessPoint of the building and all units within the building will inherit these locations.
-In the case of service or emergency entrances to a building, these can be represented as subsites of the building with each subSite having its own name, sitePoint, and accessPoint.
-For example, an emergency entrance can be assigned the siteName "Emergency Entrance" with its sitePoint set to the location of the entrance door.
-Its accessPoint should be set to where the associated emergency lane meets the road.
+For example, if the location of individual units within a building are not known, it is sufficient to define the site point and access point of the building and all units within the building will inherit these locations.
+In the case of service or emergency entrances to a building, these can be represented as subsites of the building with each subSite having its own name, site point, and access point.
+For example, an emergency entrance can be assigned the siteName "Emergency Entrance" with its site point set to the location of the entrance door.
+Its access point should be set to where the associated emergency lane meets the road.

 #### Anatomy of Site Location
-A site's location is defined by its sitePoint and accessPoint.
-If sites are nested, sitePoint and accessPoint values may be inherited from their superSites.
+A site's location is defined by its site point and access point.
+If sites are nested, site point and access point values may be inherited from their superSites.

 |Element Name|Data Type|Description
 |--|--|--|
-sitePointLat|Real|Latitude of sitePoint
+siteLat|Real|Latitude of site
-sitePointLon|Real|Longitude of sitePoint
+siteLon|Real|Longitude of site
 accessPointLat|Real|latitude of accessPoint
 accessPointLon|Real|longitude of accessPoint